ember-learn/ember-cli-addon-docs/tests/dummy/app/pods/docs/patterns/template.md

 ## Hosting on GitHub Pages

-Addon Docs is built for open-source addons deploying their docs sites to GitHub Pages.
+AddonDocs is built for open-source addons deploying their docs sites to GitHub Pages.
 Once you have this set up, you can even automate deployment as part of your Travis CI builds.

 For more details, see the {{docs-link 'Deploying' 'docs.deploying'}} section of the guides.